porelli/firefox-sync-dev/README.md

 - Docker compose to setup required component to self host Mozilla sync components
 - examples to configure other parts of the infrastructure
 - instructions to setup your browser to use the self hosted infrastructure
+- run [Mozilla accounts (fxa)](https://github.com/mozilla/fxa), is out of scope.
+You will need to use the Mozilla's servers to authenticate or setup your own ([example](https://github.com/jackyzy823/fxa-selfhosting))

 ### Docker images currently published
 All the images are updated weekly to the latest tag available from Mozilla's official repositories